 At Barker we take advantage of the ever-evolving funding landscape, pairing great opportunities with the client in need.
 So, what is the right funding avenue for your organisation?
 Let’s look at the options:

 The Public Sector Decarbonisation Scheme (PSDS) offers funding support to public bodies.
 It allows organisations to upgrade existing heating systems using low carbon technologies such as air source, water source or ground source heat pumps.
 In previous years, £31 million worth of funding was allocated to the education sector, and we helped to our clients secure over £10 million of this.
-The new application portal opens on 6th October 2021, so if you have a heating system you’d like to upgrade, be sure to contact us to discuss your application.
+The next round is likely to be announced later this year, so if you have a heating system you’d like to upgrade, be sure to contact us to discuss your application.

 The Public Sector Low Carbon Skills Fund is a vital resource, providing grants to unlock decarbonisation in the public sector.
 For organisations that still heavily rely on fossil fuel-based heating, the LCSF is ideal as it enables you to develop energy strategies for more sustainable forms of heating.
 There is over £15 million worth of funding available, making it a fantastic funding avenue.
-While the Phase 2 deadline has just passed, we can support you with your bid for the next round of applications which opens on 26th April 2023.
+On 28th March 2023 Phase 4 of the LCSF was announced, we can support you with your bid for this round of applications which opens on 26th April 2023.

 Salix Finance offers Government funding to the schools and academies across the UK.
 They work in partnership with the Department for Education to reduce energy usage, improve sustainable technology and create a more comfortable environment for learning.
 Salix funding helps academies to lower energy their bills at no upfront cost as it is interest free and repaid to the DfE based upon predicted energy savings.
 The launch of the next round is due in Autumn 2022 so it’s one for the calendar.